Carbon emissions profiling

 But worse, the land diverted for these projects can diminish water resources that are vital for key food production regions, or which harbour high value ecosystems that are water sensitive.
 The loss in either can have significant socio-economic implications in the immediate and longer terms.

-Sadly though, offsets that employ measures which, even if they were to be productive, are unlikely to make a meaningful contribution to efforts to mitigate the extreme impacts of climate change.
-They lack the scale to be effective within decades – and at a time when constraining additional carbon dioxide releases is critical now.
+Sadly though, offsets that employ measures which, even if they were to be productive, are cannot make a meaningful contribution to efforts to mitigate the extreme impacts of climate change.
+They lack the scale to be effective within decades – and at a time when constraining additional carbon dioxide releases has now become critical .

 The business case for disclosure